*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 - Blow some air into the cartridge slot.
 It might help get rid of the dust inside.

 - Disable the NES10 lockout chip and restart the system.

 - Restart the system and see if it works.

-Carefully rub the swab in a back and forth motion, ensuring you have wiped the entire side altogether.
-Turn the swab somewhat from time to time to open clean cotton to the contact pins.
-Keep doing it until you can rub a decent part of swab over the contacts and pull it away without any dirt on it at all.
+Carefully rub the q-tip in a back-and-forth motion, ensuring you have wiped the entire side altogether.
+Turn the swab somewhat from time to time to open the clean cotton to the contact pins.
+Keep doing it until you can rub a decent part of the swab over the contacts and pull it away without any dirt on it at all.